codehakase/weblooks.css/README.md

 Introducing weblooks.css.
-A collection of several css skin classes, patterns and more to use while you do your prototyping. weblooks.css
+A collection of several CSS skin classes, patterns and more to use while you do your prototyping. weblooks.css
 ============